greendevio/greendev/README.md

 __DISCLAIMER: THIS IS WORK IN PROGRESS AND NOT A FINAL MANIFESTO__

+## Problem Statement

-Software is eating the world.
+We observe that Software is eating the world.

 There will always be more software created by more people.

-This means that there will be more diversity (who writes and consumes software).
+This means that there will be more diversity: people who write and consume software.

-There will be more one-off experiments landing in production (test in production).
+There will be more one-off experiments landing in production because the barrier to entry is getter lower.

 Evidence: